jennyluciav/DLNDF/notes.md

 * Embedding sizes, for text, are generally between 50-200 but could even be anywhere up to 1000
 * Number of LSTM cells per layer: more is better, common numbers are 128, 256, 512, etc.
 * Number of LSTM layers: start with 1 and increase if underfitting
+	* Additional layers will allow capturing of more complex sequences.
+Overfitting can be prevented by wrapping cells in a dropout layer.
 * Batch size (number of reviews being fed into each training iteration): As large as you can hold in memory
+* Sequence Length: Should try values close to the length of sentences you're trying to generate.
+	* Look at the average number of words per line in the training data to get an estimate.

 ### Embeddings and Word2Vec